melloom/Vocalix/README.md

 ## 📖 About

-**Echo Garden** (also known as **Vocalix**) is an innovative audio-first social platform where users share short voice clips instead of text posts.
+**Vocalix** is an innovative audio-first social platform where users share short voice clips instead of text posts.
 Think of it as a voice-based social network where conversations happen through audio, creating a more authentic and engaging way to connect.

 ### Key Features